richard-hajek/godot-vm-docker/Specifications.md

 Container nodes shall provide a `void HotCode(string command)` which shall execute a command on the target container, without live TTY attached.

+Container nodes can be provided a working directory name.
+Container nodes shall use working directory name and environment variables to construct working directory path `~/.local/share/Hackfest/workingd/{working directory name}` Containers shall copy all content from working directory to Dockerfile's build context.

 ### Peripherals

 Peripherals are not created by the plugin maintainer,